CVHvn/Mario_PPO_RND/README.md

   - Personally, I feel it doesn't help other stages and slows down the training speed.
   - RND adds many hyperparameters making it difficult to choose hyperparameters.
 But we all know that hyperparameters greatly affect RL.

+## Discussion

+* About Hyperparameters

+  - **Learning rate scheduler**: I tried using a linear learning rate scheduler, but if the learning rate decreases before the agent explores enough, the agent will not learn anything due to the low learning rate.
+Therefore, I decided not to use it.
+One way to make the learning rate scheduler effective is to increase the number of training steps, but that requires a lot of time and resources.

+  - **Entropy coefficient**: When I experimented with other algorithms, I found that the entropy coefficient is an important parameter.
+Only a high entropy value (e.g., 0.05) helped the agent solve level 8-4.
+However, high entropy slows down training and can even cause the agent to get stuck in a suboptimal policy (sometimes the agent gets through the hardest part to explore at stage 8-4, but takes forever to complete the rest because of high entropy.
+I often have to train more steps to complete even though the later parts are easier).
+I believe we need a good way to schedule the entropy coefficient (or automatically adjust it).
+Some people use a linear scheduler, but like with the learning rate, if we reduce it too soon—before the agent has explored enough—it can lead to a poor policy.
+One solution is to train for more steps (e.g., 10 million or more), but that's expensive.
+Another trick is to manually reduce the entropy coefficient (e.g., to 0.01) after the agent passes a difficult point (like the pipe in 8-4 or the loop in 4-4).
+But this approach treats the environment and makes it artificially easier.

+  - **Update proportion**: This is an important parameter.
+If we set it too high (\~1), RND will overfit (all states will have the same intrinsic reward).
+If we set it too low (< 0.01), RND may become too random or fail to learn properly, which slows down training because the RND model doesn’t receive enough updates.

+* Reward System

+  - Reward scaling can have a big impact on training.
+A good scaling strategy helps the agent learn better, but requires a lot of tuning.
+We could try scaling the reward to ranges like \[-1, 1] or \[-5, 5].
+However, I currently don’t have enough resources to tune the reward system.

+* One Agent for All Stages

+  - I tried training one agent to play 32 stages using three setups:

+    - **32 environments (1 per stage)**: The agent learned very slowly and I had to stop training.
+It could only win a few easier stages.
+    - **128 environments (4 per stage)**: The agent was able to complete all the easy stages at different points in time.
+I remember it could complete 26/32 stages, but not all at the same time.
+At any given time, it could complete a maximum of 13/32 stages.
+It couldn’t beat any hard stages (like 1-3, 5-3, 4-4, 8-4), even during training with random moves.
+    - **Increased number of environments for hard stages**: This helped the agent complete more hard stages, but it slowed down learning on the easier ones.
+Even then, the agent couldn’t complete more multiple stages at once.

+  - **My conclusions**:

+    - We need more training steps to complete more stages.
+    - We might need to try stronger algorithms like MuZero.
+    - We might also need better strategies, such as continuing learning: completing stages one by one.
+It could help to start with harder stages (like 8-4 or 5-3) because the agent will find it easier to complete the easier ones later.

 ## Requirements

 * **python 3>3.6**